oracle/node-oracledb/doc/src/user_guide/plsql_execution.rst

 PL/SQL Compilation Warnings
 ---------------------------

-When creating PL/SQL procedures and functions in node-oracledb, compilation warnings must be manually checked for.
-This can be done by querying ``USER_ERRORS`` like:
+When creating PL/SQL procedures and functions (or creating types) in node-oracledb using SQL statements, the statement might succeed without throwing an error, but there may be additional informational messages.
+(These messages are sometimes known in Oracle as "success with info" messages).
+Your application can manually check for these messages using the :ref:`warning <execwarning>` property of the :ref:`result object <resultobject>` in :meth:`connection.execute()` or :meth:`connection.executemany()`.
+A subsequent query from a table like ``USER_ERRORS`` will show more details.
+For example:

 .. code-block:: javascript

-    await connection.execute(
+    const result = await connection.execute(
         `CREATE OR REPLACE PROCEDURE badproc AS
         BEGIN
             INVALID
         END;`);

+    if (result.warning && result.warning.code == "NJS-700")
+        console.log(result.warning.message)

     const r = await connection.execute(
         `SELECT line, position, text